A (2+1)-dimensional growth process with explicit stationary measures: Dynamics on the torus

 Let $N^L_{{\rho}}$ be the set of configurations such that the height changes by $\lfloor \rho_2 L\rfloor$ (resp. $\lfloor L\rho_3\rfloor -L$) along any closed path winding once in the positive $\vec e_2$ (resp. $\vec e_3$) direction.
 On each column $\ell$ there are $\lfloor \rho_3 L\rfloor$ beads and bead positions on neighboring columns are again interlaced.
 We denote $\pi^L_{{\rho}}$ the uniform measure over $N^L_{{\rho}}$.
 It is known that $\pi^L_{{\rho}}$ converges weakly to $\pi_{{\rho}}$, if the configuration space is equipped with the product topology \cite{KOS}.
 Essentially, averages of bounded local functions converge.

 On $\mathbb T_L$ the process is defined similarly as in Section \ref{sec:dyna} for the infinite graph.
 For instance, when a $p$-clock at an edge $e$ rings, one moves to $e$ the first bead that is found when proceeding in the $-\vec e_3$ direction from $e$ along the same column, unless this move is forbidden by the interlacing constraint.
-The process is ergodic on $N^L_{{\rho}}$, actually it is known that we can go from any configuration to any other by positive-rate elementary moves as in Fig. \ref{fig:flip}.

-\begin{proposition} The measures $\pi^L_{{\rho}}$ are stationary. \end{proposition} It is actually easy to deduce, using ergodicity of the process in each of the sectors $N^L_rho$, that the only stationary measures are convex combinations of $\pi^L_\rho$.
+The process is ergodic on $N^L_{{\rho}}$, actually it is known that we can go from any configuration to any other by positive-rate elementary moves as in Fig. \ref{fig:flip} (see \cite[Lemma 1]{CT} for details). \begin{proposition} The measures $\pi^L_{{\rho}}$ are stationary. \end{proposition} It is actually easy to deduce, using ergodicity of the process in each of the sectors $N^L_\rho$, that the only stationary measures are convex combinations of $\pi^L_\rho$.

 \begin{proof}[Proof of Proposition \ref{th:invarianzatoro}]

 Call $\mathcal L^L$ the generator of the process.
 We want to check that

 (stationarity of $\pi^L_{{\rho}}$) .
 One can decompose the generator as $\mathcal L^{+,L}+\mathcal L^{-,L}$ with $\mathcal L^{+,L}$ involving only the up-jumps (related to the $p$-clocks) and $\mathcal L^{-,L}$ the down-jumps.
 It is sufficient to prove that $\pi^{L}_{{\rho}}\mathcal L^{+,L}=0$, for $\mathcal L^{-,L}$ the argument being the same.
 For every $\sigma\in N^L_{{\rho}}$ we have $\pi^L_{{\rho}}(\sigma)=1/|N^L_{{\rho}}|$.
 Given $\sigma \in N^L_{{\rho}}$ let $\Omega_\sigma$ be the collection of $\sigma'\in N^L_{{\rho}}$ that can be reached from $\sigma$ by a single non-zero up-jump (not necessarily of length one) of a bead and let $\Omega^{(-1)}_\sigma$ be the collection of $\sigma'\in N^L_{{\rho}}$ from which one can reach $\sigma$ with a single non-zero up-jump of a bead.
 For every $\sigma'\in \Omega^{(-1)}_\sigma$ we have $\mathcal L^{+,L}(\sigma',\sigma)=p$, while $\mathcal L^{+,L}(\sigma,\sigma)=-p|\Omega_\sigma|$ simply because the sum of row elements of the generator is zero.
 We see then